• Skip to primary navigation

 What cheese works best?

-Sharp cheddar gives the most flavor, but feel free to add a bit of mozzarella for extra melt.
+Sharp cheddar gives the most flavor, but feel free to add a bit of mozzarella for extra melt, using roughly a 2:1 cheddar-to-mozzarella ratio and echoing the melty topping found on French onion soup with crispy cheese toast.

 Can I prep this ahead of time?